An elegant painting of a view of Piazza Santa Trinita in Florence - 18th century

 Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-Everything stems from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Everything originated from Napoleon’s reign.
+This period emphasized significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to literally radiate brilliance and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Additionally, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character depending on the nation.
-This is especially crucial when searching for a luxurious antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its own unique character in a given nation.
+This is especially important when searching for a luxurious antique that fits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is vital for buyers, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details